Fast, Easy, & Stress-Free

 Recent Settlements

 A customer went to Beverly Hills BMW with his grandmother to purchase a 2004 BMW 525i for her 90th birthday.
-The salesperson explained that the 525i was a BMW certified vehicle in “great condition, ” but after the sale the customer discovered significant issues with the BMW 525i, including failures with the electrical system and transmission, an interior leak, and faults with the engine.
+The salesperson explained that the 525i was a BMW certified vehicle in “great condition", but after the sale the customer discovered significant issues with the BMW 525i, including failures with the electrical system and transmission, an interior leak, and faults with the engine.
 Over the next two years, the customer would send the 525i for repairs, while one issue appeared after the other.

 At one point, the customer was told by Beverly Hills BMW that the leaks that had appeared on the floorboards of the BMW 525i were due to her "clogging" the sunroof drains and that he would need to open an insurance claim to repair the drains.
 The customer opened a $2,500.00 insurance claim with 21st Century for the water damage, but the next month, the customer was notified by Beverly Hills BMW that the leak issue was actually caused by a defective sunroof.
 They further stated that they would repair it at no cost to the customer, but they would still require the $2,500.00 check from the insurance company.
 When the customer asked why they needed an insurance check if it was a manufacturing problem, the representative avoided the question and insisted that he bring the check.
 The customer informed Beverly Hills BMW that they were going to call BMW to dispute the claim.